 If there’s one golden rule of employee advocacy, it’s this: never force it.

-• Focus on making advocacy an invitation, not an obligation.
+- Focus on making advocacy an invitation, not an obligation.
 When people share because they want to, the result is always more powerful.
+One of the most effective tips for building authentic employee advocacy is allowing employees to participate voluntarily and communicate in their own voice.

 Measure What Matters—and Keep Improving